What you need to sell your arts and crafts online: Social media and photography

 E-commerce for Native American artists & craftspeople webinar series 2022 signature graphic

-This program is the sixth in a series of monthly webinars held the second Thursday of each month through December 2022.
-The series has been organized by the United States Patent and Trademark Office (USPTO) in collaboration with the U.S. Department of the Interior’s Indian Arts and Crafts Board and the nonprofit Indian Dispute Resolution Services, founder of The Acorn Project for Native American small businesses.
+This program was the sixth in a series of monthly webinars held throughout 2022.
+The series was organized by the United States Patent and Trademark Office (USPTO) in collaboration with the U.S. Department of the Interior’s Indian Arts and Crafts Board and the nonprofit Indian Dispute Resolution Services, founder of The Acorn Project for Native American small businesses.

 Although the skilled use of social media can boost sales and enhance visibility and reputation, it remains a topic that has been elusive for many Native American visual artists.
 It also requires artists and craftspeople to learn how to photograph their products and write detailed, attention-getting, descriptions.